Zoya Fedorova – bright Soviet actress

 In the 1960s and 1970s, she continued to act a lot, mainly in small roles.

-In 1976, the actress was allowed to visit the United States, where she met Jackson Tate.
+And in 1976, the actress was allowed to visit the United States, where she met Jackson Tate.
 After Tate’s death in 1978, Zoya came to the United States to visit her daughter (who emigrated in 1975) and was going to move there.

 On December 11, 1981 Fedorova was shot in the head in her apartment on Kutuzov Prospect.
 The murder is still unsolved.
 Who killed her and why?
 There are several versions of her death.
 According to one of them, well-known actress was involved in the clandestine operations of the KGB, and was a member of the so-called “diamond mafia” for many years.
 When the actress was denied a visa to the United States, Fedorova decided to blackmail mafia.